F1. Max Verstappen will stay at Red Bull until 2023 - The Media Times

 The 22-year-old Dutchman’s deal had to be completed this year, and he was appointed as a possible contender for Lewis Hamilton at Mercedes if the six-time world champion, who is also out of contract at the end of the season, moves on. to Ferrari.

 But Verstapen, the eight-time Grand Prix winner, has now handed his long-time future to Red Bull.
-The move follows a five-year contract signed by Charles Leclerch last month with Ferrari.
+The move follows the extension of a five-year contract signed by Charles Leclerch last month with Ferrari.

 I’m very proud and happy that @ redbullracing will stay in my house until 2023.
 We started this journey together, and they supported me from day one.
 I want to win @ redbull and @ HondaRacingF1, our goal is to fight for the World Championship together.
 The best is yet to come! #YesBoys pic.twitter.com/gal9QVTEFO: